 Deep Creek — Just five minutes north of Bryson City, the Deep Creek Recreation Area is one of the most popular sections of the Great Smoky Mountains National Park with hiking trails, trout fishing, waterfalls, and whitewater tubing.

 Great Smoky Mountains Railroad operates scenic rail excursions through the beautiful countryside of Western North Carolina.
 Departing from the historic Bryson City Depot, trips go into the Nantahala River Gorge or to nearby Dillsboro.
-Themed trips include Moonshine Car, BBQ & Brew, Pumpkin Patch Express, Wizard of Oz, Wine & Dine Events, and Polar Express.
+Themed trips include Moonshine Car, BBQ & Brew, Pumpkin Patch Express, Wine & Dine Events, and Polar Express.
 Steam and diesel trains.
 More info

 Whitewater Rafting — Four rivers offer whitewater fun for all ages in the Smokies.
 The most popular is the scenic Nantahala luring more than 200,000 paddlers to its waters every year.
 A perfect combination of exciting whitewater and placid pools, the Nantahala is a great introduction to the sport of whitewater paddling

 Cherokee Indian Reservation — No visit to the Smoky Mountains would be complete without a trip to Cherokee, where traditional arts and crafts and Native American culture are respected and preserved for coming generations.